 - Bad quality internal speakers

 Screen Size: 32 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 137 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Aspect ratio: 16:9 | Ports: 2 x Thunderbolt 3 USB-C, 1 x Display Port, 4 x HDMI, 1 x 3.5mm Mini-Jack, 1 x USB 3.0 Type-B, 1 x USB 3.0 Type-A, 1 x USB 3.0 Type-C | HDR: HDR10 | Static Contrast Ratio: 1000 :1 | Colors: 1.07 Billion | Color Space Support: 85% Rec.
 2020 | Brightness: 1000 cd / mm² (Peak) | Response Time: 5 ms | Adaptive-Sync : Yes

-The monitor also supports HDR10 and provides 384-zone dynamically local dimming, with a peak brightness level of 1000 cd / mm², which results in jaw-dropping image quality.
+The monitor also supports HDR10 and provides 384-zone dynamically local dimming, with a peak brightness level of 1000 nits.
 The response time of the monitor is also pretty good at around 5ms and one cannot feel any type of input lag when using this screen.
 There are two 3w speakers within the monitor, which are about as good as you can expect.
 You’ll definitely need separate speakers for your setup.